Sukajan: Cultural impact

 The sukajan has experienced several revivals in mainstream fashion, becoming a significant trend in global fashion in the 2010s, with both vintage pieces and new reproductions being sought after.
 To this day, traditional manufacturers like TOYO Enterprise continue to reproduce sukajan using historical designs and techniques, while many fashion brands have created their own interpretations.

 Celebrities like Mick Jagger, Kanye West, Katy Perry, Wiz Khalifa, Kyary Pamyu Pamyu and Hideo Kojima (among others) have worn sukajan, contributing to their popularity.

-In the film Drive (2011), Ryan Gosling wears a white quilted sukajan with a large golden scorpion on the back.
+In the film Drive (2011), Ryan Gosling wears an ivory quilted sukajan with a large golden scorpion on the back.
 The inspiration for the jacket came from one of Gosling's own sukajan, but the jacket featured in the movie was custom made, with 13 copies used throughout the movie.
-The white scorpion sukajan became iconic and, since the original was not commercially available, it led to numerous replicas and imitations.
+The ivory scorpion sukajan became iconic and, since the original was not commercially available, it led to numerous replicas and imitations.